-- Failure to complete the SST exam after three attempts of the examination. - Unsatisfactory performance or formative assessment report. - Failure to satisfy hospital employment requirements. - Unprofessional conduct, professional misconduct or notifiable conduct as defined by the registering bodies for medicine and dentistry in Australia and New Zealand.
+- Failure to complete the SST exam after three attempts of the examination. - Unsatisfactory performance of a summative assessment report. - Failure to satisfy hospital employment requirements. - Unprofessional conduct, professional misconduct or notifiable conduct as defined by the registering bodies for medicine and dentistry in Australia and New Zealand.